TrueFit/GildedRose/README.md

 * com.gildedrose.DataInitializer
 * com.gildedrose.service.InventoryCalculationServiceImpl

-The DataInitializer class handles the import of data into the system.
+The DataInitializer class handles the initial import of data into the system.
 It is important to ensure that data is being read correctly, and that the initial JPA entities are being built correctly.
 The DataInitializerTests class has tests that address this area.

 The InventoryCalculationServiceImpl class performs the daily calculation of each item.
 This is where the tricky logic lives, and also where the Groovy expressions defining custom logic get executed.
 The InventoryCalculationServiceImplTests class addresses each requirement with a unit test that progresses an item through as series of days, and validates that the item's values are correct on each given day.
 It also validates that items are correctly marked as discarded (setting of the DISCARDED_DATE) when their quality becomes zero.